-- GROUP_BY commands help you simplify your code and simplify maintenance.
+- GROUP_BY commands simplify your code and simplify maintenance.

 - Check I/O status after performing database operations to ensure necessary conditions are highlighted.
 IF_STATUS supports, *OKAY, *ERROR, *VALERROR, *NORECORD, *ENDFILE, *BEGINFILE, *EQUALKEY, *NOTEQUALKEY.

-- A basic Server Module component can be generated, supporting all I/O operations to the file and its logical file.
+- A basic Server Module component can be generated, supporting all I/O operations to the table and its indexes.
 You can extend this server module.

 - Server Modules may be executed by a web page component, synchronously or asynchronously.